sensu-plugins/documentation/development/getting_started.md

 #### Github

-GIthub and the issues and milestone within it are the primary way the project is managed.
+GIthub and the issues and milestones within it are the primary way the project is managed.
 All plugin repositories are created from a standard template using a rake task to ensure that they remain consistent and manageable at an organization level.
 There are currently five teams in the org:

 * Owners - unrestricted access to the org and all repos
 * Admins - write access to all repos except core infrastructure